The Daily Dose/Wednesdsay, April 16, 2025

 Match wits with Gaylon.
 It’s not that hard.

-What was the Carpenter’s biggest hit on the Hot 100? – Answer next time!
+What was Elvis Presley’s biggest record on a Billboard pop chart? – Answer next time!

 Loading